DocNow/twarc/README.md

 You can get retweets for a given tweet id like so:

-    twarc retweets 9308398098342 > retweets.json
+    twarc retweets 824077910927691778 > retweets.json

 If you want to get the replies to a given tweet you can:

-    twarc replies 9308398098342 > replies.json
+    twarc replies 824077910927691778 > replies.json

-Using the `--recursive` option will also fetch replies to the replies.
-But this can take a long time to complete for a large thread because of rate limiting on the search API.
+Using the `--recursive` option will also fetch replies to the replies as well as quotes.
+This can take a long time to complete for a large thread because of rate limiting by the search API.

+    twarc replies 824077910927691778 --recursive

 Unfortunately Twitter's API does not currently support getting replies to a tweet.
 So twarc approximates it by using the search API.
-Since the search API does not support getting tweets older than a week twarc can only get replies to a tweet that have been sent in the last week.
+Since the search API does not support getting tweets older than a week twarc can only get all the replies to a tweet that have been sent in the last week.

-You can use the replies command to read in a file of tweets and get the replies:

-    twarc replies tweets.json > tweet-replies.json

 ## Use as a Library